EMOTIONAL LEARNING AND MEMORY (ELM) ONLINE STUDY

 The ELM online study is investigating how family factors and relationships influence mood and anxiety in youth.
-This research will allow us to learn more about the environmental factors which influence the expression of anxiety and will help create better interventions for people with anxiety disorders.

 AM I ELIGIBLE?

-To participate in this project we require adolescents and two parents to complete some surveys.
 If you answer 'YES' to all relevant criteria below, you are eligible for participation in the study!

 The following three family members are happy to participate: